Case Study: Hollingsworth LLP

 Hollingsworth LLP is among the nation’s leading litigation firms, particularly in complex corporate trial and appellate work associated with pharmaceutical products, medical devices, toxic torts and product liabilities.
 But, that’s not the only leadership role this 80-lawyer firm holds.
 Integral to its success is the firm’s leading use of technology for litigation management.
 Managing thousands of electronic documents associated with the various phases of litigation, Hollingsworth LLP has had to become smarter not just in its use of systems and software but also in managing and protecting the multi-terabyte data growth it’s witnessed in the last few years.

-Already convinced in the merits of disk-based backup and recovery solutions from EVault™, A Seagate Company, Network Engineer Rich Spicer had come to depend on EVault SaaS for automated, fast online data backups and restores early on in his tenure at Hollingsworth LLP.
+Already convinced in the merits of disk-based backup and recovery solutions from EVault™, A Seagate Company, Network Engineer Rich Spicer had come to depend on EVault Cloud Backup Service for automated, fast online data backups and restores early on in his tenure at Hollingsworth LLP.
 As the firm’s data footprint grew significantly larger, he wanted to continue protecting the data in the same manner, but manage it more cost effectively for the firm.

 He was also already sold on EVault for a number of reasons: Its ease-of-use and support for rapid cross-training within the department, its reliability and speed of backups and restores, as well as its automated e-mails that confirmed backup successes or failures.
 When he heard managing backups and restores internally with EVault Software could help Hollingsworth LLP: